This itinerary is for a past tour program.

-To take full advantage of your visit to China, we offer a special discount package of optional tours to other "must-see" sites.
-These are not "seat in coach" tours that pick up passengers in various hotels—all our optional tours are operated for Friendly Planet groups only.
+To take full advantage of your visit to China, we offer a special discount package of optional excursions to other "must-see" sites.
+These are not "seat in coach" tours that pick up passengers in various hotels—all our optional excursions are operated for Friendly Planet groups only.

 Package Price: $115/per person if booked and prepaid before final payment.

-If you prefer not to book in advance, the individual optional tours will be available from your guide once you arrive in China, at prices posted in our itinerary ($150/person for both).
-Other optional tours, mentioned above in our itinerary, will also be available to you in China.
+If you prefer not to book in advance, the individual optional excursions will be available from your guide once you arrive in China, at prices posted in our itinerary ($150/person for both).
+Other optional excursions, mentioned above in our itinerary, will also be available to you in China.
 Payment for optionals purchased in China must be made in cash (U.S. or equivalent in Chinese currency).